Is Neem As Good As It Seems?!

 2. Premium Nature Organic Neem Oil

-This 100% natural neem oil can be used for dry skin, fine lines and even uneven skin pigmentation.
 But one of its main applications, according to the manufacturer, is to “help hair grow strong and long”.
-To “alleviate dryness and itchiness while keeping your hair moisturised and healthy year long”.
+To “alleviate dryness and itchiness while keeping your hair moisturized and healthy year long”.

-Big claims, but what do customers think?
+Big claims, but what do customers think about this neem oil?

-What the reviews say: This is one of the most popular neem oil products on the market, which customers say is “a little more refined” than its competitors.
+This is one of the most popular neem oil products on the market, which customers say is “a little more refined” than its competitors.

 Now, usually I’d prefer as natural a product as possible but the benefits of this brand’s offering is that the oil is clear rather than yellow, it’s less “gritty” and less pungent, too!
-Reviewers describe it as having a “strong nutty smell” – which seems much less offensive than the other products on this list!
+It may also be better for color treated hair or for blonde hair as it won’t tint it in any way.

-3. Milania Neem Oil: Pure and Natural
+3. Milania Neem Oil

 This baby is 100% pure, unrefined, cold-pressed neem oil – no additives, no synthetics, no artificial ingredients.
 Available in bottles from 4oz to 1 gallon, the pure Indian organic product also comes with a 30-day money-back guarantee.

 Like the other oils on this list, it’s really good value – especially if you buy a bigger bottle – and it can be used in lots of ways.
+So a neem oil may be kind to your wallet and hair.
+Woohoo!

-What the reviews say: Customers have found it great for growing hair and thickening eyebrows in addition to a dozen other applications.
-In fact, it seems to be the most popular neem oil treatment on Amazon to specifically target hair growth… at least, that’s what I’m getting from all those positive reviews!
+It’s also one of the most popular neem oil treatment on Amazon to specifically target hair growth… at least, that’s what I’m getting from all those positive reviews!

 4. Aromine Essentials Neem Oil

-5. Artizen Neem
+5. Artizen Neem Oil For Hair

 The more negative comments revolve around the smell (surprise, surprise!)
 Although actually, one customer mentions that it’s “a lot milder” than other neem oil products.
 Yay!